Today I want to share with you a new stitch I discovered—the Pansy Stitch!

-One last thing before we get started.
-I created a bundle of 4 lace stitch patterns on Etsy which can be found here.
+I have also created a bundle of 4 lace stitch patterns on Etsy which can be found here.
 Included is the Pansy Stitch, plus 3 OTHER lace stitch patterns written out for easy printing.
 Find this HERE!

 How to Crochet the Pansy Stitch

 All right, let’s get started!